luka-j/stories/README.md

 variable five set to 5, line `Explain it to me like I'm [five]` would show as a narrative with text `Explain to to me like I'm 5`.

+## Parsing and execution

+When compiling the chapter, it first resolves the given source file using FileProvider associated with the chapter and loads it all into a list of Strings, where each entry represents one line.
+That list is then first passed to the Preprocessor, which handles the # directives.
+After that, List modified in such way is passed to Parser.

+Output of the parser is a single Line, representing an entry point to the chapter.
+Each line has `nextLine` attribute, and optionally an alternative path such as `endIf` in if-statement or `jumpTo` in goto-statement.
+In case of if-statement, `nextLine` is taken if the condition is fulfilled, and `endIf` is taken otherwise; in case of goto-statement, `jumpTo` is always taken.
+Line has the `Line#execute` method which should be used to execute the line and return the next one which should be executed.
+In case traversing the source is desired, `Line#getNextLine` can be used.
+The execution tree is essentially a linked list with branches, so to allow the full traversal of the source.

 //todo whitespace rules inside statements (usually ignored), escaping